 6. Are Mini Goldendoodles hypoallergenic?

-Since Mini Goldendoodles can be bred to shed minimally there is less chance that they will cause an allergic reaction.
+Since the golden doodle minis can be bred to shed minimally, there is less chance that they will cause an allergic reaction.
 But you must find a breeder that does the genetic testing to ensure the doodle sheds minimally.

 7. Will my Mini Goldendoodle have long wavy hair?

 Since both the Golden Retriever and the Poodle have long hair on their bodies so will a Goldendoodle.